pavanchhatpar/notes-api/readme.md

     ```
     {
         "username": "lumen.api.admin@gmail.com",
-        "password": "12345678"
+        "password": "12345678",
         "client_id": 2,
-        "client_secret": "eRlUMINSSgmqXOUUJIISDQPFpfGODLiPTJ6wUKXQ"
+        "client_secret": "eRlUMINSSgmqXOUUJIISDQPFpfGODLiPTJ6wUKXQ",
         "grant_type": "password"
     }
     ```
  2. The returned `access_token` and `refresh_token` needs to be kept referenced.
- 3. To make any further requests to defined routes add the `access_token` as Authorization header.
+ 3. To make any further requests to defined routes add the `access_token` as Authorization header as 'Bearer <access_token>'.
  4. To refresh a token once expired, make a similar request as in step one, only the body content would be like,

      ```